CSCI-442-Mines/student-env/content/guides/Using Vanilla Docker or WSL.md

 Before following this guide, you need access to your Docker container's terminal in order to run these commands.
-The reference guide, [[Opening a Docker Container's Terminal]] will help with this.

 ## One time  GitHub key setup - Must be done within the container